 First up, you need to be a BT Infinity broadband customer (with a minimum 40Mbps connection) and a subscriber to BT TV's top-level Ultra HD packages, which start at £15 a month.

 You'll also have to pay £50 for the box (free to new customers), line rental of £16.99/month and an installation fee of £44 if a BT Engineer is required to get you going.

 New BT customers will have to pay £6.95 for a BT Home Hub router too.

-Note that the IP content including BT Sport will not work if you use a different make of router and that the Humax box is not wireless.
+Note that the IP content including BT Sport will not work if you use a different make of router, and that the Humax box isn't wireless.
 BT does supply a 10m Ethernet cable, but you could try a Powerline connection.